Nuclear meltdown: Standard failure modes

 If the melted core penetrates the pressure vessel, there are theories and speculations as to what may then occur.

 In modern Russian plants, there is a "core catching device" in the bottom of the containment building.
 The melted core is supposed to hit a thick layer of a "sacrificial metal" that would melt, dilute the core and increase the heat conductivity, and finally the diluted core can be cooled down by water circulating in the floor.
 There has never been any full-scale testing of this device, however.

 In Western plants there is an airtight containment building.
 Though radiation would be at a high level within the containment, doses outside of it would be lower.
 Containment buildings are designed for the orderly release of pressure without releasing radionuclides, through a pressure release valve and filters.
 Hydrogen/oxygen recombiners also are installed within the containment to prevent gas explosions.

 In a melting event, one spot or area on the RPV will become hotter than other areas, and will eventually melt.
 When it melts, corium will pour into the cavity under the reactor.
 Though the cavity is designed to remain dry, several NUREG-class documents advise operators to flood the cavity in the event of a fuel melt incident.
 This water will become steam and pressurize the containment.
 Automatic water sprays will pump large quantities of water into the steamy environment to keep the pressure down.
 Catalytic recombiners will rapidly convert the hydrogen and oxygen back into water.
-One positive effect of the corium falling into water is that it is cooled and returns to a solid state.
+One debated positive effect of the corium falling into water is that it is cooled and returns to a solid state.

 Extensive water spray systems within the containment along with the ECCS, when it is reactivated, will allow operators to spray water within the containment to cool the core on the floor and reduce it to a low temperature.